jack-indaboks/TILT/12_ORGANIZATION_{TILname}.md

 ### Style Guide Snapshot
 - Brand tone: [Descriptors such as formal, approachable, energetic]
-- Narrative stance: [Preferred point of view—collective “we,” institutional voice, etc]
+- Narrative stance: [Preferred point of view, such as collective “we” or institutional voice]
 - Language conventions: [Terminology standards, phrases to use or avoid, formatting cues]
 - Visual identifiers: [Color palette, iconography, typography, or layout notes]